frictionlessdata/datapackage/patterns/README.md

 }
 ```

-Note that although the field type is `integer`, the keys in the encoding
+Note that although the field type is `integer`, the keys in the `enumLabels`
-object must be enclosed in double quotes because this is required by the JSON
+object must be wrapped in double quotes because this is required by the JSON
-specification.
+file format.

 A second variant of the example above is the following: